CSCfi/csc-user-guide/docs/apps/molpro.md

 | 2x20                |   786               |     729            |
 | 2x40                |   716               |     701            |

-The details of the inputs and outputs can be found on Puhti at:
+The details of the inputs and outputs can be found on Puhti-rhel7 at:

 `/appl/soft/chem/molpro/molpro2021.2_mkl_gcc83/molpro_2021.2/c6h6_ccsdt/avtz/`